Fully consistent rotating black holes in the cubic Galileon theory: Results

 To further illustrate the differences between the cubic Galileon black holes and the classical ones, one can study the surface gravity.
 At each point of the horizon, it can be computed by (see Eq.
 (10.9) in \cite{Gourgoulhon:2005}):

 \be \kappa = \tilde{s}^i D_i N - N K_{ij} \tilde{s}^i \tilde{s}^j. \ee

 The first panel of Fig. \ref{f:kappa} shows the orbital velocity $\Omega$ as a function of the average value of $\kappa$ on the horizon.
 The black curve corresponds to the Kerr black hole case and to other ones to two different values of the coupling constant.
-It clearly indicates that the cubic Galileon field has a strong impact, at least on the average value of the surface gravity, even in the non-rotating case.
+The average is taken on the collocation points that lie on the horizon.
+So it is not the true angular average but converges rapidly to it, when resolution increases.
+The plot clearly indicates that the cubic Galileon field has a strong impact, at least on the average value of the surface gravity, even in the non-rotating case.
 Moreover, the effect of the cubic Galileon does not limit itself to the average of the surface gravity.
 It also makes the solutions deviate from the zeroth law of black holes thermodynamic which states that the surface gravity must be constant on the horizon.
-This can be measured by computing the mean relative deviation on the horizon, defined as $\Delta_\kappa = <\displaystyle\frac{\kappa - <\kappa>}{\kappa}>$, quantity that vanishes if $\kappa$ is constant.
+This can be measured by computing the mean of the absolute value of relative deviation on the horizon, defined as $\Delta_\kappa = \langle\displaystyle\frac{\l|\kappa - \langle\kappa\rangle\r|}{\kappa}\rangle$, quantity that vanishes if and only if $\kappa$ is constant.
 This deviation is shown on the second panel of Fig. \ref{f:kappa} for rotating sequences of various resolutions.
 The value of $\Delta_\kappa$ is clearly independent of the resolution and in particular it does not converge to zero: the black holes in the cubic Galileon theory don't obey the zeroth law.

 It was shown in \cite{Bardeen:1973} that the zeroth law is true for stationary black holes under the dominant energy condition.
 For the configurations obtained in this paper, it turns out that the value of the energy density given by Eq. (\ref{e:E}) is negative everywhere.
 It violates the weak energy condition which states that $T_{\mu\nu} X^\mu X^\nu \geq 0$ for every time-like vector $X^\mu$, meaning every physical observer measures a positive energy density.
 The weak energy solution being included in the dominant one, the latter is also violated~;~there is no reason the zeroth law should hold.
 This can be linked to the positive energy theorem \cite{Schoen:1979, Schoen:1981, Witten:1981} which essentially states that any spacetime with zero ADM mass and that obeys the dominant energy condition must be Minkowski spacetime.
 It follows that the zero ADM mass configurations constructed in this paper cannot obey the dominant energy condition and so can violate the zeroth law, as is observed.